01707 819119

 Common symptoms

-Cutter moves but does not cut through the film
+Cutter moves but film isn't severed

-Film wraps back around the load after cutter fires
+Film wraps around the cutter or mechanism

 Typical causes